PingThingsIO/btrdbextras/docs/source/eventproc.rst

         notify_on_failure: str
             Email address of user to notify when event handler does not complete successfully.
-        flags: list of str
+        tags: list of str
-            Filtering flags that users can choose when identifying handlers to execute.
-An empty list will match all flags.
+            Filtering tags that users can choose when identifying handlers to execute.
+An empty list will match all tags.

 As you can see, this decorator does have required arguments.
 A trivial example is shown below.